jtagusari/test/README.md

 The user can assign the number of residents of each building and estimate health risks posed by the noise, using algorithms in `Evaluate health risk` group.

-The algorithms in `Evaluate health risk` group are:
+Algorithms in `Evaluate health risk` group are:

 - Estimate populations of buildings using Raster (`estimatepopulationofbuilding.py`): estimate the number of residents for each building using a raster representing the population
 - Estimate populations of buildings using Polygon (`estimatepopulationofbuildingplg.py`): estimate the number of residents for each building using polygons representing the population